|

 The

-Babylonians’ reverence for dragons is well documented: Images of a dragon, for example, can be seen
+Babylonians’ reverence for dragons is well documented: Images of a dragon can be seen

 Middle Eastern peoples, the Egyptians for example, were known to keep sacred